All Products

 Create a configuration file

-A single configuration file can mount only one bucket.
+Each configuration file can mount only one bucket.
 To mount multiple buckets, you must create a separate configuration file for each bucket.
-You can customize the file name and path for each file.
-When you mount the buckets, reference the corresponding configuration files.
+You can customize the file names and paths.
+When you mount the buckets, specify their corresponding configuration files.

 You can set the file name and path for the ossfs 2.0 configuration file.
 For example, you can create the /etc/ossfs2.conf file.